Heinrich Wölfflin: Origins and career

 Wölfflin was born in Winterthur, Switzerland.
-His father, Eduard Wölfflin, was a professor of classical philology who taught at the Munich university and helped to found and organize the Thesaurus Linguae Latinae.
+His father, Eduard Wölfflin, was a professor of classical philology who taught at the Ludwig-Maximilians-Universität München and helped to found and organize the Thesaurus Linguae Latinae.
 The younger Wölfflin studied art history and history with Jakob Burckhardt at the University of Basel, philosophy with Wilhelm Dilthey at Berlin University, and art history and philosophy at Munich.
 He received his doctoral degree from the Ludwig-Maximilians-Universität München in 1886 in philosophy, although he was already on a course to study the newly minted discipline of art history.

-Wölfflin's principal philosophy mentor at the University of Munich, where Wölfflin earned his doctoral degree, was the renowned professor of archaeology Heinrich Brunn.
+Wölfflin's principal philosophy mentor at the Ludwig-Maximilians-Universität München, where Wölfflin earned his doctoral degree, was the renowned professor of archaeology Heinrich Brunn.
 Greatly influenced by his mentors, particularly neo-Kantian Johannes Volkelt (Der Symbolbegriff) and Brunn, Wölfflin's own dissertation, "Prolegomena zu einer Psychologie der Architektur" (1886), already showed the approach that he was later to develop and perfect: an analysis of form based on a psychological interpretation of the creative process.
 It is considered now to be one of the founding texts of the emerging discipline of art history, although it was barely noted when it was published.

 After graduating in 1886, Wölfflin published the result of a years' travel and study in Italy, as his Renaissance und Barock (1888), already showed the approach that he was later to develop and perfect, he pursued his method in books on the Renaissance and Baroque periods.
-For Wölfflin, the 16th-century art now described as "Mannerist" was part of the Baroque aesthetic, one that Burckhardt before him as well as most French and English-speaking scholars for a generation after him dismissed as degenerate.
-On the death of Jacob Burckhardt in 1897 Wöllflin succeeded him in the Art History Chair at Basel.
+For Wölfflin, the 16th-century art, now described as "Mannerist", was part of the Baroque aesthetic, one that Burckhardt before him as well as most French and English-speaking scholars for a generation after him dismissed as degenerate.
+On the death of Jacob Burckhardt in 1897, Wöllflin succeeded him in the Art History Chair at Basel.
 He is credited with having introduced the teaching method of using twin parallel projectors in the delivery of art history lectures, so that images could be compared when magic lanterns became less dangerous.
-Sir Ernst Gombrich recalled being inspired by him, as well as the noted art historian Erwin Panofsky.
+The influential art historians Erwin Panofsky and Ernst Gombrich recalled being inspired by him.

 Notable students of Wölfflin included Frederick Antal, Paul Frankl, Carola Giedion-Welcker, Richard Krautheimer, Kurt Martin, Jakob Rosenberg, Fritz Saxl, Bruno E. Werner, and Klara Steinweg.